The Similarities Between Day Trading and Gambling

 Stacking the Odds in Your Favor like a Casino Boss

 So what does a Casino boss understand that newer traders do not?
-Here's a starter list with their trading equivalent:
+Here's a starter list of their trading equivalent:

 - Casino: They only play games that give them an edge